cjheppell/snyk-history-scanner/README.md

+# ⚠️ Superseded by native support in Snyk CLI ⚠️

+**This workaround for historical scanning has been superseded by Snyk's native support for scanning specific versions of code over time.
+See https://docs.snyk.io/snyk-cli/secure-your-projects-in-the-long-term/grouping-projects-by-branch-or-version for more information.**

+The repo is left for documentation purposes, but for scanning specified versions of code, you should be using `--target-reference` as provided by the Snyk CLI.

+---

 # snyk-history-scanner

 A very thin wrapper around the Snyk CLI tool to make it possible to monitor specific versioned releases of software.